mustafa-dgaf/builddroid/README.md

 # BuildDroid
 An opensource tool to build Android ROMs on Crave.
 If you have better name for this script, let me know!

+> [!WARNING]
+> Some features might be unstable or subject to change in the future.

 ## How to start
 Clone this repo:
 `git clone https://github.com/wojtekojtek/builddroid` and enter that directory.<br>